EugeniusK/ecad-distribution2025/riscv/assembly/optimisations/notes.md

 Unravelling the loop is an option as this reduces the number of `JAL`.
 Furthermore, the number of iterations of the loop (32) is insignificant so the code can be copied and pasted with minor impact on program size.

+## Version 02 - unravel loop, ~440 lines of code

+start:   24
+end:     282
+cycles:  259

+18 bubbles occured in the divider code (bubbles 10~27)

+Branch was not taken 31 times (no bubbles)
+Branch was taken 2 times (3 bubbles per)

+`JAL` was called 3 times (3 bubbles per)

+`JALR` was called 1 time (3 bubbles per)

+$31 * 0 + 2 * 3 + 3 * 3 + 1 * 3 = 18$

+At this point, it is impossible to reduce the number of branches while maintaining the logic of an `if` statement.

+Only optimisation thinkable at the moment is using immediates instead of storing `1 << i` in a register and using it in a later calculation.
+Due to RISC-V, only immedates of only 12 bits can be used and as is two's complement, negative number has to be used for adding 2**11.
+So only for i in $[0,11]$, immediates can be used.

+## Version 03 - use immediates, ~430 lines of code

+start:   24
+end:     270
+cycles:  247

+18 bubbles occured in the divider code (bubbles 10~27)

+Branch was not taken 31 times (no bubbles)
+Branch was taken 2 times (3 bubbles per)

+`JAL` was called 3 times (3 bubbles per)

+`JALR` was called 1 time (3 bubbles per)

+$31 * 0 + 2 * 3 + 3 * 3 + 1 * 3 = 18$

+I have absolutely no clue on what can be done further, stop here.